clementtech/FapFree/README.md

 ## Installation:
 - Will generate PWA when I am free, not available at the moment.
 - You can temporarily use it in the web (https://clementtech.github.io/FapFree/)

+## My TODO:
+- [ ] Rearrange file structure, add assets folder.
+- [ ] Convert assets to webp format for better performance.
+- [ ] Update the manifest.json file to include the correct icons and metadata.